adam-j-turner/py-vidclipper/README.md

                         Time in seconds to pad the window.
 Use a negative number to shrink.
   -P, --predict-window  Predict the window based on the subtitle content and
-                        the position of the matching dialogue.
+                        the position of the matching pattern.
   -A, --audio-only      Export audio only.
+  -C, --case-sensitive  Use case sensitive matching.
+Defaults to case
+                        insensitive.
   -m MODE, --mode MODE  How to handle multiple matches - specify
                         'First','All', or 'Interactive'.
-Default is 'First'
+Default is 'First'.
 ```

 ### Example